The main inelastic scattering mechanisms are:

 For many solids, especially metals, the bonding electrons can be considered as a free electron gas.
 Plasmons that are oscillations of the free electron are generated when an incident electron travels through the gas.
 The plasmon energies increase with electron density so that EEL spectra in the low loss range can be used to estimate free electron density.

-On the other hand, plasmon spectra are routinely used to measure the thickness of TEM specimens because more plasmons are excited as the electron goes through a thicker specimen.
+The plasmon interaction does not give specific element identification, but plasmon spectra are routinely used to measure the thickness of TEM specimens because more plasmons are excited as the electron goes through a thicker specimen.
 The first part of the EEL spectrum (EELS) is related to basic excitation processes of high probability and is explained in terms of multiple scattering.
 These primary excitation processes include interband transitions, surface and bulk plasmons.
 Inelastic scattering from outer-shell electrons is visible as plasmon peak(s) in the EELS spectrum range of 2 – 50 eV.
 As shown in Figure 3997a, at higher energy loss, the electron intensity decreases rapidly.

 Figure 3997a.
 Plasmon peak(s) induced by inelastic scattering from outer-shell electrons.